 9.Using “kickbacks” to keep patients away from specialists.

-Most states have laws against medical specialists making hidden referral payments called “fee splitting” or “kickbacks.”
-An example of such a payment occurs if a family doctor refers a patient to a cardiologist for a cardiac evaluation and the family doctor receives a hundred dollars “kickback” for the referral.
+Most states have laws against medical specialists making hidden referral payments called “fee-splitting” or “kickbacks.”
+An example of such payment occurs if a family doctor refers a patient to a cardiologist for a cardiac evaluation and the family doctor receives a hundred dollars “kickback” for the referral.
 This is illegal because patients believe that referrals are based on their best interest, when, in fact, the referrals are strongly influenced by the hidden kickback.

 10. Squandering money entrusted to their care.

 When insurance is sold, the company promises that it can be trusted to handle the funds prudently in order to pay for health care.
-Managed care, on the other hand, commonly spends over 30% of health care money on administration and profit and pays its executives more than any comparable sized industry.
+Managed care, on the other hand, commonly spends over 30% of health care money on administration and profit and pays its executives more than any comparably sized industry.
 In mental health, managed care creates administration and profit expenses that consume over 50% of the money that was previously available for treatment.
 When money is entrusted to a managed care company’s control, it is not ethical to divert large portions of the funds on the company’s own administration and profit.
-It is even worse that this financial irresponsibility leads to some patients being prematurely discharged from hospitals and other patients having their treatment ended before they have healed.
+It is even worse than this financial irresponsibility leads to some patients being prematurely discharged from hospitals and other patients having their treatment ended before they have healed.

 11. Disregarding information about harm to patients.

-Health care ethics require that professionals publicly report potential harm from a treatment, attempt to evaluate possible harm, and consider possible risks along with potential benefits when making treatment decisions.
+Health care ethics require that professionals publicly report potential harm from a treatment, attempt to evaluate possible harm and consider possible risks along with potential benefits when making treatment decisions.
 Managed care, on the other hand, usually reports only those statistics that show the benefits of managed care and does not adequately examine the potential harm to patients.

-Managed care has many policies that can have a negative impact on patients but does not report evaluations of this negative impact.
+Managed care has many policies that can have a negative impact on patients but do not report evaluations of this negative impact.
 For example, managed care executives have reported that the hassle of going through gatekeepers will stop 10-20% of the patients from seeking treatment.
 It is well known also that depressed and shame-ridden patients are easily discouraged from treatment and often need outreach rather than another barrier like a gatekeeper.
 However, in spite of numerous reports that gatekeeper systems keep patients from needed treatment, managed care reports do not estimate the harm resulting from such barriers to treatment.

-When managed care considers cost effectiveness, it often does so only on the basis of cost to insurance, not the costs to the patients or their families.
-For example, when ultra brief therapy is used for the treatment of depression, fewer patients will recover.
+When managed care considers cost-effectiveness, it often does so only on the basis of cost to insurance, not the costs to the patients or their families.
+For example, when ultra-brief therapy is used for the treatment of depression, fewer patients will recover.
 The many patients who don’t recover will suffer damages through missing work, losing a job, a divorce, inadequate parenting of their children, or suicide.
 Their families also may need to take time from work and be less productive.
 Both the patient and their family will suffer emotionally.
 However, when reports about managed care cost-effectiveness decisions are revealed, these reports do not consider these important costs to the patients and their families.

-Managed care does not adequately assess its potential to increase death rate.
+Managed care does not adequately assess its potential to increase the death rate.
 Human life and quality of life are simply not entered into the managed care formulas for measuring treatment cost-effectiveness.
 The cost-effectiveness calculations show only insurance expenses.
 As a result, these formulas actually indicate that cutting expenses as a result of a speedy death is a cost-effective disposition for any patient whose treatment will cost more than their monthly premiums.

 Managed Care Excuses for Unethical Practices